rabbitverse-commits/CIS185-THE-NEWER-ONE-/Week 5/README.md

 2:24 PM
 Just found out that I can check the outline if a certain line of code doesn't look like it's working, and to understand it better as well.
 This is getting interesting.

+I'mma code out the code that is just white lines (not this, the stuff in my html file... unless it needs to be in javascript?).